SeleniumHQ/selenium-ide/README.md

 As this is an early stage and many things aren't clear, it's quite challenging to collaborate and coordinate the efforts - so please be patient.

+## Building

+From outside the project directory
+`$ selenium-ide/build.sh slenium-ide <path-to-pem>`
+If you don't have a private key, one will be generated

 ## What now?

 Here's a draft of the general tasks ahead.
 Feel free to pitch in and announce which you wish to take upon yourself: